-You can register online as an organ donor by using the Organ Donor Status Update .
+You can register online as an organ donor by using the Organ Donor Status Update website.

-When you're at an exam station applying for or renewing a driver's license or state identification card, simply check off the donor box on the application form to indicate your intention of becoming a donor.
+When you're at a South Dakota exam station applying for or renewing a driver's license or state identification card, simply check off the donor box on the application form to indicate your intention of becoming a donor.